 a = a + real( i, kind= rkp)

-Objects of derived types are considered to have the same type when their type definitions are the same instance of text (which can be made available to other program units by module use).
+Objects of derived types are considered to have the same type when their type definitions are from the same original text (which can be made available to other program units by module use).
 Sequence types and bind(c) types represent a narrow exception to this rule.
 Sequence types are less commonly used because they are less convenient to use, cannot be extended, and cannot interoperate with types defined by a companion processor.
 Bind(c) types are, in general, only used to interoperate with types defined by a companion processor; they also cannot be extended.

 A derived type can have type parameters and these parameters can be applied to the derived type’s components.
 Default assignment of variables of the same derived type is component-wise.
 Default assignment can be overridden by an explicitly coded assignment procedure.
 For derived-type objects, type changing assignments and conversion procedures are required to be explicitly coded by the programmer.
 Other than default assignment, each operation on a derived type is defined by a procedure.
 These procedures can contain any necessary checks and coercions.

-In addition to the losses mentioned in Clause 6 of ISO/IEC TR 24772, assignment of a complex entity to a noncomplex variable only assigns the real part.
+In addition to the losses mentioned in Clause 6 of ISO/IEC 24772-1, intrinsic assignment of a complex entity to a noncomplex variable only assigns the real part.

-Assignment of an object of extended type to one of base type only assigns the base type part.

 Intrinsic functions can be used in constant expressions that compute desired kind type parameter values.
 Also, the intrinsic module iso_fortran_env supplies named constants suitable for kind type parameters.

 6.2.2 Guidance to language users